webclinic017/edgedb/docs/reference/edgeql/sets.rst

 Everything is a set
 -------------------

-.. index:: set, multiset, cardinality, empty set, singleton
+.. index:: multiset, cardinality, empty set, singleton

 All values in EdgeQL are actually **sets**: a collection of values of a given **type**.
 All elements of a set must have the same type.
 The number of items in